ilishagomes/ilishagomes/README.md

-# 👋 Ilisha Gomes
+# 👋 Hi, I'm Ilisha Gomes
+💡 Electrical & Computer Engineering Student @ Rutgers | Passionate about AI, AR/VR, and Accessible Tech

 ## 🎓 About Me
-Junior Electrical and Computer Engineering student at Rutgers University, passionate about designing innovative solutions that merge engineering, accessibility, and intelligent systems.
-I enjoy working on projects that challenge me to think across hardware and software while making technology impactful and user-friendly.
+Junior Electrical & Computer Engineering student at Rutgers University, driven to design and build solutions that merge hardware, software, and AI.
+Experienced in prototyping, circuit design, and working with cross-functional teams to bring impactful, user-focused technologies to life.

 ---